samisaafi/Djangoexamen/README.md

 ---

-## ✅ Summary
+## ✅ Done

-You now have a fully functional Django project set up with Pipenv!
-Use `pipenv shell` to activate your environment and continue development.
+Your Django project is now running.
+Open `http://127.0.0.1:8000/` in your browser to see it in action.